LupienLab/pipeline-chromatin-accessibility/docs/directory-structure/README.md

 └── config.tsv          # tab-separated file containing metadata for your samples
 ```

-`config.tsv` should contain all relevant metadata to your samples.
+`samples.tsv` should contain all relevant metadata to your samples.
-Each row of `config.tsv` is a sample and each column is a particular feature you want to consider for pre-processing or analysis.
+Each row of `samples.tsv` is a sample and each column is a particular feature you want to consider for pre-processing or analysis.
 A header row should be included.

-`config.tsv` should contain at least a column titled `Sample`, that contains the sample name in the FASTQ file(s).
+`samples.tsv` should contain at least a column titled `Sample`, that contains the sample name in the FASTQ file(s).
 For example:

 ```